Practice Founder and Director - TreeHaus Williamstown

-Her experience in mental health has been in both public and private sectors since 2002, including having worked at the Royal Melbourne Hospital Psychiatric Inpatient Unit and at the Inner West Area Mental Health Service (IWAMHS) providing case management and therapy to clients.
+Her experience in mental health practice as been in both public and private sectors since 2002.
+Justine worked at Headspace for adolescent mental health and also in multiple private practices across the area of Hobson’s Bay.
+She has worked and continues to work with a broad range of age groups including; young children, mothers and their babies, adolescents, adults and the elderly.
+Justine has also worked at the Royal Melbourne Hospital and at the Inner West Area Mental Health Service (IWAMHS) providing case management and therapy to clients.
 In addition, she provided to the IWAMHS staff; team leadership, undertook the role as acting manager and social work supervisor.
-Justine has worked at Headspace for adolescent mental health and in multiple private practices across the area of Hobson’s Bay.
-She has worked and continues to work with a broad range of age groups including; young children, mothers and their babies, adolescents, adults and the elderly.

-Justine is also trained in Dialectical Behavioural Therapy (DBT) to treat self harming behaviours, borderline personality disorder and suicidal ideation.
+Justine is trained in Dialectical Behavioural Therapy (DBT) to treat self harming behaviours, borderline personality disorder and suicidal ideation.
 Justine treats difficulties associated with childhood trauma, social and emotional difficulties, anxiety, phobias, depression, obsessive compulsive disorder, pregnancy concerns, parental/marital/transitional issues, addictions, grief and loss, autism spectrum disorder, bipolar disorder, psychosis and schizophrenia.

 Justine has been a member of the Women’s Advisory Committee for the Hobson’s Bay Council.
 Her role was predominantly advocacy for women, with a particular focus on mental health issues that face women in their multiple roles.
 Justine is also experienced in working with culturally and linguistically diverse populations.
-She held a cultural and bilingual case management portfolio within the IWAMHS.
+She held a cultural and bilingual (Italian) case management portfolio within the IWAMHS.

 Justine endeavours to work with people to improve their mental health and to enable their full potential to be reached.

-Medicare rebates available with a Mental Health Care Plan from the GP.
+Medicare rebates available with a Mental Health Care Plan referral from a GP.

 Williamstown Kids Reception - 0473 755 484 or firstname.lastname@example.org